Non-Disclosure Agreements and Confidentiality Clauses in PA

 So why would your employer ask you to sign an NDA?

 Some information is truly private such that an employer would legitimately want to keep it that way.
-For example, a home-owner/employer would be well advised to have his cleaning person or nanny sign an NDA to keep his dirty laundry -- in the most literal sense -- private.
+For example, a home-owner/employer would be well advised to have his cleaning person or nanny sign an NDA to keep his dirty laundry -- in the most literal sense -- private from public knowledge.

 That's the "innocent" NDA.